edgeimpulse/expert-projects/accelerometer-and-activity-projects/continuous-gait-monitor-nordic-thingy53.md

 ![17-tuned-testing](../.gitbook/assets/continuous-gait-monitor-nordic-thingy53/17-tuned-testing.png)

-These are our result before using EON Tuner (default parameter values and settings).
+These are our results before using the EON Tuner (default parameter values and settings).

 ![18-initial-results](../.gitbook/assets/continuous-gait-monitor-nordic-thingy53/18-initial-results.jpg)